 A heritage bathroom

 Speaking of tiles, they are not the only way to turn your bathroom into a traditional-looking Victorian space.
-You can also look into Victorian-inspired toilet designs if your budget allows it, or go for more affordable updates such as repanelling your old bath instead of getting a brand new one.
+You can also look into Victorian-inspired toilet designs if your budget allows it.
+Or go for more affordable updates such as repanelling your old bath instead of getting a brand new one.
 A couple of traditional bathroom fittings are also a great way of bringing a bit of heritage style into your bathroom without breaking the bank.

 Traditional furniture pieces

 Getting the right furniture pieces will take you one step closer to a classic heritage home.
-And the best part is that you don’t have to spend a fortune on this!
-Visit your local flea markets, yard sales, antique shops, or even second-hand furniture stores, and if you’re lucky, you can come across amazing vintage furniture pieces that will be perfect for your design.
+And the best part is that you don’t have to spend a fortune on this.
+Visit your local flea markets, yard sales, antique shops, or even second-hand furniture stores.
+Furthermore, if you’re lucky, you can come across amazing vintage furniture pieces that will be perfect for your design.
 Even if you find something that looks a bit too worn-out, it might be worth getting it since you can easily repaint it or reupholster it if you think it needs the update.
 Find upholstery in vintage prints and you can create a unified look in your living room even with furniture pieces that originally didn’t really match.
 Also, don’t forget to choose a centerpiece for your living room, which can be a luxurious-looking armchair or…

 A warm fireplace